k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Example:

-- A tester backs up data in a testing environment before running functional tests by creating and executing an [Extract Data Versioning task](16_extract_task.md#data-versioning) on the testing environment.
+- A tester backs up data in a testing environment before running functional tests by [creating a data snapshot](16_task_test_data_store_component.md#create-data-snapshot-checkbox) on the testing environment.
 The testing environment is set as a source environment.
-During the execution of the Extract task, data is saved in the TDM Fabric repository.
+During the execution of the task, data is saved in the Test Data Store.
 - During functional tests, the data in the testing environment becomes corrupt and needs to be replaced with the most recent backed-up version created in the testing environment.
-The tester creates a [Load Data Versioning task](18_load_task_data_versioning_mode.md) and sets the testing environment to be both source and target.
+The tester creates a task to [re-load the data snapshot (version)](15_data_flux_task.md#how-do-i-load-a-data-snapshot) and sets the testing environment to be both source and target.

 ## Override Sync Mode